 Acceptability and feasibility of sexual behaviour questions

 In this area where sexual health surveillance has been conducted for over ten years, few respondents found the topics covered unacceptable or difficult.
-Almost all respondents reported positive feelings towards answering sexual history questions that they had seen before, using terms such as ‘happy’, ‘no problem’, ‘comfortable’, ‘alright and ‘okay’.
+Almost all respondents reported positive feelings towards answering sexual history questions that they had seen before, using terms such as ‘happy’, ‘no problem’, ‘comfortable’, ‘alright’ and ‘okay’.
 Difficulties in responding to sexual health questions revolved around question complexity – either due to long periods of recall or unclear question phrasing – or the inclusion of new topics that some respondents were not expecting:

 “I don’t know how many different people I have had sex with in my lifetime.
 I am unable to count.
 When one grows up, you have sexual partners here and there.
 I did not save them in my memory because I didn’t know this information would be required at a later stage in my life” (male, 63 years old).